-The Apex bank recently released the guidelines for the ABP aimed at creating new farm entrepreneurs among other objectives.
+The Apex bank recently released the guidelines for the Anchor Borrowers Programme (ABP) aimed at creating new farm entrepreneurs among other objectives.
 The ABP which was launched in November 2015 is targeted at Small Holder Farmers (SHF) engaged in the production of identified commodities across the country.

 • Cereal (Rice, Maize, Wheat etc )

 • Root and Tuber (Casava, Potatoes, Yam, Ginger etc)

 • Tree Crops (Oil palm, Cocoa, Rubber etc)

 • Legumes (Soybean, Sesame Seeds, Cowpea etc)